ezralanglois/arachnid/docs/manual.rst

 .. option:: --thread-count <int>

-    Number of threads per machine
+    Number of threads per machine, 0 means use all cores

 .. option:: --enable-results <BOOL>